Looking for translated plugins in the Moodle plugins database

 - Please help Moodle users in other languages by translating your favourite plugins.

 - You can find the plugins with the largest number of downloads in the last three months at https://moodle.org/plugins/stats.php.
 These are the plugins most likely to be most useful when translated to your language.
-It would probably be a good idea to translate them first.
+Consider translating first.

 - Moodle has a list of plugins that have received the Reviewers' choice award.
 These are given by the plugins guardians and reviewers for particularly useful, well coded or otherwise interesting plugins.
-It would be very desirable/useful to have these translated.
+Consider translating these.

 - Special cases: